 Both of my kids went on their first camping trips rather early: aged 8 weeks and 5 weeks old.
-Since, we have done all types of camping: Car camping, boat camping, river camping, no-tent camping, backpacking, and even drag-gear-up-to-the-top-of-the-property-by-ATV camping.
+Since then we have done all types of camping: Car camping, boat camping, river camping, no-tent camping, backpacking, and even drag-gear-up-to-the-top-of-the-property-by-ATV camping.
 One thing it all has in common: It was always a memorable experience.

-When my oldest daughter was 8 years old, she wrote an essay about our family camping adventures starting the piece with, “One of my favorite things is when Mom or Dad says ‘Let’s go camping!'
+When my oldest daughter was 8 years old, she wrote an essay about our family camping adventures, starting the piece with, “One of my favorite things is when Mom or Dad says ‘Let’s go camping!'
 Then we pack up and go!"